rumca-js/Internet-Places-Database/README.md

 You may wonder, why am I writing about search engine "keywords" meta field, if Google does not need them.
 Well I don't like Google.
 If we want alternative solutions to exist, it should be possible to easily find your page from simpler search engines.
 Provide keywords field if you support open web.

+# Benefit - Security

+Google Search is known to be susceptible to malvertising.
+Predatory web pages can "disguise" them as other pages.
+The displayed link in Google Search does not have to be the linked you will be transported to.

+ - This local search does not require Internet to operate.
+Once downloaded - you can just search these meta information
+ - This local search might be faster than your ISP, depending on drive, machine, etc
+ - It may be more secure.
+You can verify domain, it's status, how long it operates before accessing the Internet

 # Tags

 Each entry can be tagged.
 Most notable examples of tags